xinuos/gabi/docsrc/elf/03-sheader.rst

 Compressed Sections
 ===================

+The ``SHF_COMPRESSED`` section header flag indicates a section that has been compressed to save space in the object file.

 All relocations to a compressed section specify offsets to the uncompressed section data.
 It is therefore necessary to decompress the section data before relocations can be applied.
 Each compressed section